 Today's organizations cannot promise their employees lifetime careers.
 The employer is forced to focus on the best interests of the company - which may, or may not, be the same as the best interests of each employee.

 Your employer can help you manage your career and grow professionally by providing training, job progression and increasing responsibility.
 However, it is up to you to actually plan your career by deciding on your goals and the intermediate steps and jobs that you want to take to achieve your dreams.
+Is basic industries a good career path?What about the arts or the medical field?
 You are the only person that can truly understand the importance of planning your career path.

 Importance of Planning Your Career Path